Accessing data with Spark

 When using a JDBC connection, you read through a virtual warehouse that has Hive or Impala installed.
 You need to obtain the JDBC connection string, and paste it into the script in your session.

-1. In CDW, go to the Hive database containing your data.
+- In Cloudera Data Warehouse, go to the Hive database containing your data.